Coding for Positive Rate in the Source Model Key Agreement Problem: Main Results

+at $p(X=0)=0.5$.
+Since the distribution $p_{YZ|X}$ is symmetric and $X$ is uniform in a DSBE source, using the symmetrization idea of \cite{nair2013upper} we obtain

-{which takes on non-zero values for $\epsilon>\epsilon_2=\frac{p}{1-p}$, as in Theorem~\ref{theoremeq:eps12}.} In Fig.~\ref{fig:SK06}, $S_{\text{ow}}(X;Y\|Z)$ denotes the one-way communication capacity.
-This curve attains non-zero values for $\epsilon> 4p(1-p)${, which is the case also for $\bar{L}(X;Y\|Z)$ due to Theorem~\ref{thm:A5}.} Similarly, we plot the rates achieved by the repetition codes of \cite{Maurer93} that are multi-letter and multi-round protocols.
+In fact, simulations indicate that the maximum in \eqref{nsym} is achieved when $X$ is uniform, indicating that auxiliary variable $V$ is not necessary to compute $S_{\text{ow}}(X;Y\|Z)$ for the DSBE source.
+The curve for $S_{\text{ow}}(X;Y\|Z)$ attains non-zero values for $\epsilon> 4p(1-p)$, which is the case also for $\bar{L}(X;Y\|Z)$ due to Theorem~\ref{thm:A5}.
+Similarly, we plot the rates achieved by the repetition codes of \cite{Maurer93} that are multi-letter and multi-round protocols.
 The $N$-repetition code achieves the SK rate